 The one-time opportunities let students with busy schedules participate when they can.
 Those able to be more involved can attend Branch Out’s weekly service program at the Boston Nature Center.
 Tasks range from setting up for workshops in BNC’s nature classroom and trimming invasive vines around the center’s community garden to filling potholes in the parking lot and cleaning up the tool shed.

-Branch Out’s weekly meetings include discussions, readings, and informal presentations about topics related to upcoming service projects or focus on a subject that’s of particular interest to a member of the group.
+Branch Out’s weekly meetings, held in the CSC at 7:15 p.m. each Wednesday, include discussions, readings, and informal presentations about topics related to upcoming service projects or focus on a subject that’s of particular interest to a member of the group.
 Past discussions have explored community gardens, tree preservation and replacement, and the fate of bees.

 Branch Out’s next service event is tomorrow, Saturday, March 1, in Brewster, Mass.
 Volunteers will work with AmeriCorps Cape Cod/Brewster Department of Natural Resources clearing a herring run to improve herring migration and spawning.